Claudio-95/BlocklyBias/README.md

 # How to import files into Jupyter Notebook

-To import a file into Jupyter Notebook, either a .csv dataset or a notebook, simply paste the file into the `./BlocklyBias/static/py/notebooks/` directory on Linux or `.\BlocklyBias\static\py\notebooks\` on Windows.
+To import a file into Jupyter Notebook, for example a .csv dataset or a notebook, simply paste the file into the `./BlocklyBias/static/py/notebooks/` directory on Linux or `.\BlocklyBias\static\py\notebooks\` on Windows.
 `BlocklyBias` is the folder where you installed BlocklyBias.

 # Tested on